 How do I make my Personal Directive?

 The Nova Scotia Government has developed sample forms for you to use.
-These forms, along with other information about Personal Directives, can be found at www.gov.ns.ca/just/pda.
+These forms, along with other information about Personal Directives, are available at www.gov.ns.ca/just/pda.

 Do I need a lawyer?